Getting Started

 Running as an executable using uv#

-as a standalone Python executable using uv
+Run dbt-bouncer as a standalone Python executable using uv:

 GitHub Actions#

-as part of your CI pipeline:
+Run dbt-bouncer as part of your CI pipeline:

 name: CI pipeline